 To learn more, researchers made a systematic review and meta-analysis of prospective cohort studies.
 They analyzed 59 studies that involved 5,358,902 women.

 Maintaining proper weight (body mass index or BMI) was also important in reducing those risks.
 Drinking alcohol in moderation greatly reduced risk as did being physically active.

 These findings from over five million post-menopausal women are consistent with research on other populations.

 Study reported.
 Colpani, V., et al. Lifestyle factors and cardiovascular disease and all-cause mortality in middle-aged and elderly women: a systematic review and metaanalysis.
 Euro J Epidem, 2018.

 IV.
 Resources on Lifestyle and Cardiovascular Disease

 Bassuk, S. and Manson, J. Preventing Cardiovascular Disease in Women.
-Washington: Pres Coun Phys Fitness Sports, 2004.
+Wash: Pres Coun Phys Fitness Sports, 2004.